A Guide to Ontario Electrical Code and Your Home

 Extension cords are for temporary use and should never be used to plug in freezers or fluorescent lights in garages, workshops, or basements.

 This is not a complete list of all the ESA code requirements for your home.
 This is a list of the most common deficiencies that we find when we are doing home inspections or working in our clients’ homes.
 Your safety is extremely important to us, and by taking a few steps to check out the electrical system in your home, you can ensure the safety of yourself and your family.
-If you would like to book Multi Trade Building Services to complete an electrical inspection in your home, click the button below to connect with us.
+If you would like to book Multi-Trade Building Services to complete an electrical inspection in your home, click the button below to connect with us.